 Planet Aid has supported Humana Pueblo a Pueblo—Ecuador (HPP-Ecuador) in its mission to carry out sustainable educational, social assistance, preservation, and conservation development projects since HPP-Ecuador was first incorporated in 2007.
 Ecuador hosts multiple Child Aid projects and the first Farmers' Club in the Americas.

 Shortly after HPP-Ecuador was incorporated, the first Child Aid program was launched in El Triunfo, Guayas and only a year later, a second Child Aid program began operating in the neighboring canton of Milagro.
 Child Aid is an adaptable model that builds capacity based on the needs of each community.

 Farmers switch off visiting each other's plots where they can present their crops, discuss the results, and expound upon the challenges of cultivating the plot.
 They are also trained in organic compost production, food preservation and storage, animal husbandry, and other agricultural techniques.
-Community discussions are held to research and discuss crop varieties that will maximize earning potential.
+Community discussions are held to research and discuss crop varieties and to engage in value-added production to maximize earning potential.
 Read more about Farmers' Clubs.